UMAprotocol/UMIPs/UMIPs/umip-xsushi-apy.md

 #create the contract objects, using relevant addresses and abi's easily found on etherscan
 xsushi_contract = w3.eth.contract(address=0x8798249c2E607446EfB7Ad49eC89dD1865Ff4272, abi=xsushi_abi)
 sushi_contract = w3.eth.contract(address= '0x6B3595068778DD592e39A122f4f5a5cF09C90fE2', abi= sushi_abi)
-#list of blocks that are just before 00:00:00 UTC for the last 7 days, with block_t0 referencing the latest blocktime in the list
+#list of blocks that are just before 00:00:00 UTC for the last period days, with block_t0 referencing the latest blocktime in the list
-blocks = [block_t-6, block_t0]
+blocks = [block_t-1, block_t0]

 for block in blocks:
   #retrieve the total supply of xsushi